This blog assesses the challenges the trade finance industry faces today and how blockchain in trade finance can redefine its future.

 Trade finance by financial institutions like banks is a crucial function in international commerce.
-It provides delivery and payment guarantees to buyers and sellers involved in a trade while closing the trade cycle funding gap for these parties.
+It provides delivery and payment guarantees to buyers and sellers involved in a trade.
+Additionally, it closes the trade cycle funding gap for these parties.

-For banks as well as buyers and sellers involved in the process, these obstacles can increase both risk and costs, leading to unfavorable financing terms, especially for small businesses.
+These obstacles can increase both risk and costs for banks as well as buyers and sellers involved in the process.
+It leads to unfavorable financing terms, especially for small businesses.

 For instance, in a traditional trade finance system, importers, exporters, shippers, banks, etc., maintain their separate databases for all the documents related to a transaction such as the letter of credit, bills of lading, invoices, etc. It requires each of these databases to be constantly reconciled against each other.
-In case if there is an error in one document, it gets difficult to take corrective steps to determine which copy document copy is falsified.
+If there is an error in one document, it gets difficult to take corrective steps to determine the false copy.

 Regulators get a real-time view of essential documents and information for enforcement and AML activities.